-II.
-PROGRAM PROCEDURES
+I. PROGRAM PROCEDURES

-The North Carolina Department of Health and Human Services (DHHS), Division of Social Services (DSS) obtains this funding by submitting the Annual Progress of Service Report to the Administration of Children and Families (ACF).
+The North Carolina Department of Health and Human Services (DHHS), Division of Social Services (DSS) obtains this funding by submitting the Annual Progress of Service Report and the CBCAP Annual Plan/Application to the Administration of Children and Families (ACF).
 Funds are awarded to jurisdictions based on availability.
 These funds are awarded to the State at a rate of 80% federal financial participation.
 The State uses in-kind funds from the NC Partnership for Children to meet the required 20% match.

 The CBCAP Grant is administered by the North Carolina DHHS - DSS.
-Children's Trust Program / Family Support Services funds are awarded by DSS through a competitive Request for Applications (RFA), an assessment of the ability and capacity of the organization to implement community-based programs, and availability of funding.
+Family Support Services funds are awarded by DSS through a competitive Request for Applications (RFA), an assessment of the ability and capacity of the organization to implement community-based programs, and availability of funding.
 An independent review team reviews and scores the applications.
-The recommendations of this team are forwarded to the Community Based Program Administrator, Section Chief for Child Welfare Policy and Programs, Deputy Director for Child Welfare Services, and to the Director of DSS for approval.
+The recommendations of this team are forwarded to the Community Prevention Program Administrator, Safety and Prevention Section Chief, and Deputy Director for Child Welfare Services for approval.
 Once this process is completed, a formal award notification is sent to approved applicants.
 The applicant's budget becomes part of the contract between the grantee and DSS.
 The contract narrative will contain a listing of approved services and activities for a particular program.